is-whale/is-whale/README.md

 ---
 Hi, I am an engineer engaged in the development of autonomous driving control algorithms and mobile robot design.
+I am interested in areas such as autonomous driving decision-making, planning, and control; SLAM, DeepLearn;robot design and control, and how to use them to do more interesting and meaningful things.

 - 📫 How to reach me:
 - This is my [homepage](https://is-whale.github.io/)
 -  my [Bilibili](https://space.bilibili.com/473579072?spm_id_from=333.1007.0.0),